General information for Publishers

 Most web harvesting is undertaken on a selective basis by the Alexander Turnbull Library.
 These websites form the New Zealand Web Archive, which is part of the Alexander Turnbull Library's published collections.

-Special harvests of the .NZ domain have been undertaken by the National Library every couple of years since 2008.
-These provide snapshots of the New Zealand Internet.
-The domain harvests are not currently available to the public.
+Special harvests of the .NZ domain have been undertaken by the National Library since 2008.
+Find out more Whole of domain web harvest

 Nominate a site